 This chiefly North American slang term for a ruffian or thug has a claim to fame in that it’s the only word in the English language that contains the letter string ugug (apart, that is, from pug-ugly, which was an attempt at turning plug-ugly into a word that made more sense).
-It may also be one of the more obscure of slang terms, though this is perhaps too large a claim to withstand much enquiry.
+It may also be one of the more inexplicable slang terms, though this is perhaps too large a claim to withstand much enquiry.
 But its obscure origins and odd form have generated more tries at explaining it than almost any other.

 What we do know is that the word was first applied to one of the notorious gangs that terrorised the big cities of the eastern US in the years before the Civil War.
 The infamous Fourth of July riot in New York in 1857 is said to have been between the Bowery Boys, joined by the American Guards, and an alliance of the Plug-Uglies and the Dead Rabbits.